datarootsio/terraform-module-kubernetes-application/README.md

 # Terraform module Kubernetes application

-This is a module that deploy an opiniated kubernetes application, for instance a Deployment and its associated resources (service, service account, hpa, ingress).
+This is a module that deploys an opinionated kubernetes application, consisting of a Deployment and its associated resources (service, service account, hpa, ingress).

 The goal is to provide a "Helm like" terraform module, allowing simple k8s deployments with no need to reinvent the wheel or duplicate the code too much.